MFG MODERN SLAVERY STATEMENT FOR FINANCIAL YEAR 2017

 MFG recognises its responsibility to take a proactive approach to slavery and human trafficking and is committed to preventing slavery and human trafficking in all areas of its business and supply chain.

-The principle business of MFG is the ownership and operation of ~440 service stations across Great Britain providing fuel, valeting, forecourt shop and ‘Food to Go’ services.
+The principle business of MFG is the ownership and operation of over 900 service stations across Great Britain providing fuel, valeting, forecourt shop and ‘Food to Go’ services.
 The business is delivered via a contract management (franchise) model where the business engages third party contract managers who are responsible for the day to day operation of their contracted service station.

 MFG currently operates in England, Scotland and Wales which it has assessed as relatively low risk in relation to slavery and human trafficking.
 It regularly reviews its countries of operation to assess if any activities or countries are high risk in relation to slavery or human trafficking.